 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
+It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour and education.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the designated safeguarding lead or a deputy.
+Attendance can be impacted by mental health and any concerns should be discussed with the attendance lead.

-The DfE have published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.
+The DfE have published advice and guidance on Preventing and Tackling Bullying and this will be used to support students whose mental health is impacted due to bullying.